wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.2.16 =
+*   Inserting images can now be done using the WordPress 3.5 uploader.
+*   Images can now fill up an entire slide without losing their dimensions, using the 'Zoom to fit' option.
+*   Fixed: Descriptions came up and stayed up on fly-over.
+*   Fixed: Image calculations failed in a few because of a 'jQuery.outerWidth()' bug.
+*   Fixed: Control panel wasn't correctly initialized when slideshow was set to automatically slide to the next slide.

 = 2.2.15 =
 *   The image dimension calculation algorithm now uses a more stable and more efficient way to determine the size of images.